 :

-IDL intent defines a match between the parsed user input represented as the collection of tokens, and the user-define callback method.
-IDL intents are bound to their callbacks via Java annotation and can be located in the same Java annotations or placed in model YAML/JSON file as well as in external *.idl
+IDL intent defines a match between the parsed user input represented as the collection of entities, and the user-define callback method.
+IDL intents are bound to their callbacks via Java annotation and can be located in the same Java annotations or in external *.idl

 files.